cse110-sp21-group32/cse110-sp21-group32/specs/adrs/052421-Decision-AddButtonPosition.md

 ## Context and Problem Statement

-Originally, we have the add new bullet button on the top right cornor of the screen, but it is unintuitive to locate the button outside of the focuc button.
+Originally, we had the "add new bullet" button on the top right cornor of the screen, but it is unintuitive to locate the button outside of the Focus.

 ## Decision Drivers